florae123/taxi-simulator-lab/README.md

 4. Press **Deploy** in the right upper corner of the Node-RED Editor page.

 ---
-## 2.3 Configure the Watson IoT inside the Node-RED Taxi-Simulation Tab
+## 2.3 Configure the Watson IoT inside the Node-RED "Taxi-Simulation" Tab
-Inside the **Taxi-Simulation** Tab you have following functionality:
+Inside the **Taxi-Simulation** tab you have following functionality:

 1. With the taxi-simulator you can create different Taxi devices inside the Watson IoT Platform.
-2. You can choose the count of the taxis you want to create.
+2. You can choose the number of taxis you want to create.
 3. A created taxi will simulate speed and geolocation and the created data will be stored in a database.
-4. The flow contains a dashboard UI
+4. The flow contains a dashboard UI.

 ---
 ## 2.3.1  Watson IoT Service and Node-RED configuration
-Now you will create a app API-Key inside the Watson IoT Service and insert the information inside the existing Node-RED flow.
+Now you will create an app API-Key inside the Watson IoT Service and add the information to the existing Node-RED flow.

 1. Open the existing Watson IoT Service and press launch
 ![Watson_IoT_open](images/01_Watson_IoT_open.jpg)